 What do we mean by that?
 Well, just because you’ve always gone to Whole Foods doesn’t mean that’s the only store you should frequent.
-Yes, this will require some detective work to figure out exactly what products are the cheapest at which businesses, but we promise it’s well worth it.
+Yes, this will require some detective work to figure out exactly what products are the cheapest at which businesses, but we promise your efforts are well worth it.

 Start by trying to fill your list at well-known low-cost stores such as Aldi or Wal-Mart.
-After that, try sourcing from another local spot that you know generally has good prices or check online.
-If you still have items on your list that have been unfindable at a lower cost, then you can kick things to more expensive grocery spots like Whole Foods.
-The goal here is to get everything you need while spending the least.
+After that, try sourcing from another local spot that you know generally has good prices, or check online.
+If you still have items on your list that have been unfindable at a lower cost, then you can kick things to more expensive grocery spots.
+The goal here is to get everything you need while spending the least amount of money.

-We get that you don’t want to spend all day and multiple gallons of gas driving around trying to save a few cents on a package of pasta.
-But try to take a serious look for products on which you stand to save a few bucks by buying elsewhere.
-By comparing the prices across the board, you can start to strategize your shopping to get the best bang for your buck at each place.
+Granted, no one wants to spend all day (and multiple gallons of gas) driving around trying to save a few cents on a package of pasta.
+But try to take a serious look for products where you stand to save a few dollars.
+By comparing prices across the board, you can start to strategize your shopping to get the best bang for your buck at each place.
 For example, maybe you’ll find eggs are significantly less expensive at Target, or the Dollar Store has the best rates on cous-cous.
 If several of your favorite stores are somewhat close together, it’s worth making a few stops.

-Picture yourself at the register and you see a magazine you’d like.
+Picture yourself at the register.
+You see a magazine you’d like.
 And then a candy bar.
-And of course a bottled water for the road.
-And you know that prepared meal would make dinner so much easier, even if it’s double the price.
+And maybe a bottled water.
+And you know that prepared meal would make dinner so much easier, even if it’s double the price…

-Any shopper knows how quickly impulse buying can add up.
-The best way to avoid it is to avoid the temptation in the first place, says Lisa Thompson, a savings expert with Coupons.com.
+Any shopper knows how quickly impulse buys can add up.
+The best way to avoid them is to avoid temptation in the first place, says Lisa Thompson, a savings expert with Coupons.com.